-Death came peacefully yesterday to Lafayette Washington Williams, one of the ploneer settlers of Weber county, at his home in North Ogden, from a at his home in North Ogden, from a complication of afflictions resulting from old age.
+Death came peacefully yesterday to Lafayette Washington Williams, one of the ploneer settlers of Weber county, at his home in North Ogden, from a complication of afflictions resulting from old age.
 Deceased was born in New York state, April 15, 1825.
 He was baptized into the Church when a young man, and emigrated to Utah in 1852.
 He settled in North Ogden on his ar-rival here, and lived there until the time of his death.
+He was faithful to his religious convictions, and worked rival here, and lived there until the time of his death.
 He was faithful to his religious convictions, and worked energetically for the upbuilding of the Church and his home town.
 He leaves a family of two sons and three daugh-ters.
 The funeral will be held Wed-nesday at 11 o'clock at the North Og-den meetinghouse.
 The burial will take place in the Ogden city cemetery.
-DEATH OF LITTLE CHILD.